 Notes: This program is designed for students planning to continue their education at a four-year college or university.
-See University Parallel/Transfer Programs in the front section of the catalog.
+See the front general section for information and requirements about University Parallel/Transfer Programs.
+(C) Indicates a grade of "C" or higher must be achieved.

-Admission to the College of Medicine at OUHSC requires a third English course.
+Note: Admission to the College of Medicine at OUHSC requires a third English course